 I have attached an example of my work using GIMP.
 When you view the picture, remember these three things:

 I am the person that restored these photos.
 I scanned them into my computer and used Corel Paint to do the work.
 It's not easy.
 You have to have a good graphics program and you have to play around with the different tools and features available.
-I did a lot of cloning, smearing, and light correction.
-I taught myself through trial and error.
-As you can see, I uploaded a before and after pic of my husband and his 2 sisters, so you see the difference.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 You showed the results of restoring the photo, great job, but how did you do it?

 By Betty-Ann J